The Signal Movie Explained - or how this mindjob hacker movie is way more than you ever imagined it could be. IMDB

 I have been talking about the movie The Signal for months now.
 The moment it hit Sundance and made an enormous splash I was ready to see it.
 The trailer looked epic.
 Fishburne looked awesome.
 The movie seemed to carry some tricky sort of malevolence deep inside it.
 The trailer seemed to have two different strains of truth occurring simultaneously… we have a love story and we also have this psycho-warfare strain.
 And from a distance, the two were very difficult to reconcile.
 But that was before watching the movie and seeing the two disparate strains seamlessly integrate and become one.

 But before I go any further, this is a spoiler laden, no holds barred discussion of a really worth while movie.
 Don’t waste the movie experience by reading this walk through.
 Because that’s what this article will do if you haven’t seen it already.
 So – stop.
-Turn around.
-And find a copy to watch today.
-I think I’ve even placed a handy Amazon link right there, click that, rent it a baker’s dozen, and support THiNC. along the way!!
+Click one of these links right here, watch the movie, right now, then continue reading…

 When the curtain rises on The Signal we are introduced to Nic and Haley, a couple who until recently, attended MIT together.
 We also meet Jonah, the best friend of both Nic and Haley.
 The three of them are on a trip heading to California where Haley is moving for a year.
 The couple are obviously a bit on the rocks because of Haley’s decision to move to California.
 But Nic won’t talk about it at all.
 He’s begun to shut Hailey out and is obviously beginning to move on.